-PLAINTIFF was required to perform work as ordered by DEFENDANT for more than five (5) 1 2 hours during a shift without receiving an off-duty meal break.
-Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which he was required 3 by DEFENDANT to work ten (10) hours of work.
-When DEFENDANT provided PLAINTIFF 4 with a rest break, they required PLAINTIFF to remain on-duty and on-call for the rest break.
-5 DEFENDANT policy caused PLAINTIFF to remain on-call and on-duty during what was 6 7 supposed to be his off-duty meal periods.
-PLAINTIFF therefore forfeited meal and rest breaks without additional compensation and in accordance with DEFENDANT'S strict corporate policy 8 and practice.
-Moreover, DEFENDANT also provided PLAINTIFF with paystubs that failed to 9 comply with Cal.
+50. Specifically, as to PLAINTIFF, PLAINTIFF was from time to time unable to take off duty meal and rest breaks and was not fully relieved of duty for his rest and meal periods.
+PLAINTIFF was required to perform work as ordered by DEFENDANTS for more than five (5) hours during a shift without receiving an off-duty meal break.
+Further, DEFENDANTS failed to provide PLAINTIFF with a second off-duty meal period each workday in which he was required by DEFENDANTS to work ten (10) hours of work.
+When DEFENDANTS provided PLAINTIFF with a rest break, they required PLAINTIFF to remain on-duty and on-call for the rest break.
+DEFENDANTS policy caused PLAINTIFF to remain on-call and on-duty during what was supposed to be his off-duty meal periods.
+PLAINTIFF therefore forfeited meal and rest breaks without additional compensation and in accordance with DEFENDANTS' strict corporate policy and practice.
+Moreover, DEFENDANTS also provided PLAINTIFF with paystubs that failed to comply with Cal.
 Lab.
 Code § 226.
-Further, DEFENDANT also failed to reimburse PLAINTIFF 10 for required business expenses related to the personal expenses incurred for the use of his personal 11 cell phone and vehicle, on behalf of and in furtherance of his employment with DEFENDANT.
-12 To date, DEFENDANT has not fully paid PLAINTIFF the minimum, overtime and double time 13 compensation still owed to him or any penalty wages owed to him under Cal.
+Further, DEFENDANTS also failed to reimburse PLAINTIFF for required business expenses related to the personal expenses incurred for the use of their personal cell phone, tools and PPE, on behalf of and in furtherance of his employment with DEFENDANTS.
+To date, DEFENDANTS have not fully paid PLAINTIFF the minimum, overtime and double time compensation still owed to him or any penalty wages owed to him under Cal.
 Lab.
 Code § 203.
-14 The amount in controversy for PLAINTIFF individually does not exceed the sum or value of 15 \$75,000.
-16
+The amount in controversy for PLAINTIFF individually does not exceed the sum or value of \$75,000.